How To Save Money On Gas This Winter

 4) Keep a good distance away from the car ahead.

-Messy and slippery road conditions mean more time spent on the road and your engine working harder to overcome conditions, which results in more gas being used.
-Poor winter road conditions alone can increase fuel consumption 7 to 35 percent.
+Messy and slippery road conditions lead to increased time spent on the road and a harder-working engine, resulting in higher fuel consumption.
+Poor winter road conditions alone can increase fuel consumption by 7 to 35 percent.
+(Before you head out or plan that trip, check your extended weather forecast.)

 It’s important to leave a lot of space between your car and the one in front—especially when roads are slick.
 Keeping one second of space for every 10 miles per hour you are going will give you room to accelerate slowly, and offer more time to brake easily.